jk-me/jk-me.github.io/_posts/2019-05-31-creating_an_npm_package.markdown

 `module.exports` is an object that contains functions.
 In this case it is a function, which is also a JS object.

-Publish your package using this command in terminal
+Publish your package using this command in terminal:

 ```npm publish --access=public```